samboy/maramake/README.md

  - `.PHONY` special target
  - `-C directory` and `-j maxjobs` command line options

-When extensions are enabled adding the `.POSIX` target to your makefile will disable them.
+If extensions are enabled adding the `.POSIX` target to your makefile will disable them.
 Other versions of make tend to allow extensions even in POSIX mode.